jactong/jactong.github.io/_posts/2020-04-19-ginger_bug.md

 3. Feed your ginger bug every 24 hours by mixing in the same amount of chopped ginger and sugar.
 For me, bubbles would start appearing on the third day.
 That means the yeast is active and feeding on the sugar.
 I usually feed it an additional day so on day 4 you’re ready to use it and make your ginger beer.

 ![Ginger](/assets/img/gb2-1-bug.jpg){: .fullsize_image}
-<p style='width:90%;padding-left: 10%; font-size: 10pt; text-align: left'>I bought active dry yeast and cream of tartar from Amazon.</p>
+<p style='width:90%;padding-left: 10%; font-size: 10pt; text-align: left'>Ginger bug on day 4.
+Yes, I'm indeed growing my ginger bug in a french press.</p>

 ##### First Attempt - I Cheated